Code-the-Dream-School/intro-to-programming-2025/assignments/05gitBasics.md

    - If you're behind or are working ahead:
      - if you're confident your work is accurate, merge your pull request and continue working through class.
      - if you're not sure about your work this week, schedule a 1:1 session with a mentor and review your work together before merging.

+### REMINDER
+If you are completing work on the Algorithms Stretch Goal this lesson, you should go to your "Lesson 4 - Array Methods and Algorithm Stretch Goal" repl from last week's coding assignment and work on the practice exercises below the "Stretch Goal on Algorithms Below" header in the code.